AgenticDao/A2AServer-js/doc/index.md

-# A2A Server JS Documentation
+# Crypto A2A Server JS Documentation

-Welcome to the A2A Server TypeScript/JavaScript library documentation.
+Welcome to the @agenticdao/crypto-a2a-server TypeScript/JavaScript library documentation.

 ## Table of Contents